knative/docs/blog/docs/articles/getting-started-blog-p2.md

 if you are trying to get a new one.
 Minikube will select a preferred driver automatically according to your operating system and system configuration.
 If you want to specify which driver minikube should use, you can use the `--driver` argument when starting the cluster.
 For example, if you want to use the Docker driver, you can run
 `minikube start --driver=docker`.

+Another good option to use to run Kubernetes locally is [KinD](https://kind.sigs.k8s.io/).
+If you want to install KinD, just follow the installation instructions on the home page of their website.
+To create a cluster in KinD, all you have to do is run `kind create cluster`.
+Similarly, to delete a cluster, you can run `kind delete cluster`.
+Note: KinD runs on top of Docker/Podman, so you will need to have one of those installed and running on your system for KinD to work.

 #### ko, kubectl